SBrendan/MagicMedusa/README.md

 ```

 ## Create your own widget
-- For create your own widget create a react component and add it in this folder src/components
+- To create your own widget, create a react component and add it in the folder src/components
 ```
 import React from 'react';
 import {Header} from 'semantic-ui-react';